-Since Dupuytren's contracture is not a very common condition, many people are not aware of it.
-In this post, we’ll answer some of the most commonly asked questions about the disease.
+Since Dupuytren's contracture is not a very common condition, many people are not aware of it and may even confuse it for other disorders.
+In this post, we’ll answer some of the most commonly asked questions about Dupuytren's.